 Candidates may submit contact information for external individuals qualified to evaluate the candidates' teaching, research, and scholarly activity and/or service, or may provide evidence of external evaluations such as grant or manuscript reviews.
-The Committee may contact these individuals or identify other individuals either internally or externally to evaluate the quality and/or quantity of these contributions.
+The Committee may contact these individuals to evaluate the quality and/or quantity of these contributions.